nicklafferty/craftycody/content/life/our-front-yard-overhaul.md

 Xeriscaping is "a style of landscape design requiring little or no irrigation or other maintenance."
 I love it.
 I love that it's better for the environment and I love that it saves me a small fortune on my water bill.

 I've always enjoyed interesting landscaping, but never really got to try it out as we'd been renters for so long.
+Now that we own a home, we've both been eager to try lots of DIYs, including the yard which would be our biggest one yet.

+I suggest perusing Pinterest for ideas for landscaping and figuring out what you like.
+We decided to get rid of _all_ of our grass, but you may want some as accents.
+I wouldn't have minded some grass, but you still have to take care of it and it might be a hassle to mow around rocks.
+Pick what works for you.

 ## Ideas